 Penelope is on point, protecting our family from tiny green lizards.
 The blanket drying in the sun (in background) was a victim of Sloaney’s stomach bug.
 That blanket deserves a post of its own … it’s a beautiful blanket, I’ll tell you about it when we get around to a post on Sloane’s big girl bed.

 I love ornamental Sweet Potato Vine.
 And somehow at the end of the season after the bugs have had their way with it, it’s even more beautiful.

-She said it was delicious.
+I decided to try that 3 ingredient Pumpkin Bread I’ve been seeing around the internet.
 I like simple recipes and I love Pumpkin Bread, however, I was a little skeptical of how few ingredients, but gave it a whirl.

 PUMPKIN BREAD :: TWO & A HALF INGREDIENTS

 (On the pinterest version the blogger used yellow cake mix, but I went for Spice Cake.)

 – One small (16oz) jar of canned pumpkin. (read: not to be confused with canned pumpkin pie filling)

 Mix them up.
 Grease & flour your pan of choice.
 Bake at 350 degrees for…. well… until you get a clean toothpick.
 It took longer to bake than I anticipated (a little over 30 mins), but I used one of those silicone loaf pans, which might have been the culprit.
 I’m trying it again in a multi mini loaf pan and I think they will bake faster.

 The blogger glazed hers with an Apple Cider Glaze, but I didn’t have any Apple Cider and thought it was so darn tasty it didn’t need it.

 Try it, you won’t be disappointed!